AdobeDocs/campaign-standard.en/help/integrating/using/configuring-campaign-points-of-interest-data-integration.md

 ### Integrating the SDK into a mobile application {#integrating-the-sdk-into-a-mobile-application}

-The Mobile core service’s software development kit (SDK) facilitates the integration of a mobile application into Adobe Campaign.
+The Mobile core service's software development kit (SDK) facilitates the integration of a mobile application into Adobe Campaign.

 This step is described in this [page](https://helpx.adobe.com/campaign/kb/configuring-app-sdkv4.html).